 In HEVC, a CTU is split into Cus by using a quaternary-tree structure denoted as coding tree to adapt to various local characteristics.
 The decision whether to code a picture area using inter-picture (temporal) or intra-picture (spatial) prediction is made at the leaf CU level.
 Each leaf CU can be further split into one, two or four Pus according to the PU splitting type.
 Inside one PU, the same prediction process is applied and the relevant information is transmitted to the decoder on a PU basis.
 After obtaining the residual block by applying the prediction process based on the PU splitting type, a leaf CU can be partitioned into transform units (Tus) according to another quaternary-tree structure similar to the coding tree for the CU.
 One of key feature of the HEVC structure is that it has the multiple partition conceptions including CU, PU, and TU.

-In VVC, a quadtree with nested multi-type tree using binary and ternary splits segmentation structure replaces the concepts of multiple partition unit types, i.e. it removes the separation of the CU, PU and TU concepts except as needed for Cus that have a size too large for the maximum transform length, and supports more flexibility for CU partition shapes.
+In VVC, a quadtree with nested multi-type tree using binary and ternary splits segmentation structure replaces the concepts of multiple partition unit types, i.e. it removes the separation of the CU, PU and TU concepts except as needed for CUs that have a size too large for the maximum transform length, and supports more flexibility for CU partition shapes.
 In the coding tree structure, a CU can have either a square or rectangular shape.
 A coding tree unit (CTU) is first partitioned by a quaternary tree (a.k.a. quadtree) structure.
 Then the quaternary tree leaf nodes can be further partitioned by a multi-type tree structure.
 As shown in Figure 7, there are four splitting types in multi-type tree structure, vertical binary splitting (SPLIT_BT_VER), horizontal binary splitting (SPLIT_BT_HOR), vertical ternary splitting (SPLIT_TT_VER), and horizontal ternary splitting (SPLIT_TT_HOR).
-The multi-type tree leaf nodes are called coding units (Cus), and unless the CU is too large for the maximum transform length, this segmentation is used for prediction and transform processing without any further partitioning.
+The multi-type tree leaf nodes are called coding units (CUs), and unless the CU is too large for the maximum transform length, this segmentation is used for prediction and transform processing without any further partitioning.
 This means that, in most cases, the CU, PU and TU have the same block size in the quadtree with nested multi-type tree coding block structure.
 The exception occurs when maximum supported transform length is smaller than the width or height of the colour component of the CU.

 Figure 7 – Multi-type tree splitting modes